GeoNode/documentation/usage/managing_datasets/uploading_datasets.rst

 .. note:: There are lot of free spatial dataset available in the Internet.
 In this example, an extract of the Berlin city center roads map from the `BBBike extracts OpenStreetMap <https://extract.bbbike.org>`_ dataset has been used.

-In the next paragraphs you will learn how to create a dataset from scratch, how to set permissions, how to explore the dataset properties and how to edit them.
+In the next paragraphs you will learn how to create a dataset from scratch, how to set share options, how to explore the dataset properties and how to edit them.